turingcompl33t/turingcompl33t.github.io/_posts/2022-9-10-Cppstd-Vector-Bool.md

 Initially, we note that we do not need to update the underlying storage at all in the event that a `false` value is inserted - only the metadata member `size_` needs to be updated.
 In the event that `true` is inserted into the `BitVector`, we follow the same procedure as before to isolate the bit of interest, and we write to the word in which it resides using the bitwise or (`|=`) operator.

 Now we have seen how we can read and write boolean values to our `BitVector` while only allocating each a single bit of storage space.
-The final piece of the puzzle is how we can return (possibly mutable) references to individual bits in our container.
+The final piece of the puzzle is the mechanism for returning (possibly mutable) references to individual bits in our container.
 As noted earlier in this post, C++ offers us no mechanism by which we can address a location that consists of a single bit.
 This complicates the implementation of certain member functions, like `operator[]`.
 Consider what the prototype for this function might look like:

 ```c++
 auto operator[](std::size_t index) -> ??? {